 - Exactly.
 The whole thing with diet is frequency, pretty much.
 I eat seven or eight times a day, every two to three hours tops.
 Keeping your metabolism, of course, going, and making it faster; makes it more efficient.

 Using the food you need and getting rid of the rest as waste.
 You can't go just go eating McDonald's and Wendy's and stuff like that all the time, because your body can't really process anything out of that.
 So you have to eat clean, so the body gets the nutrients it needs, so you can feed your muscles and they can repair and then grow.

 [ Q ] What does the Meso Tech have in it that makes it particularly good first thing in the morning?

 - It is a meal supplement, so it has all the vitamins and nutrients you need first thing in the morning.
 By 5 a.m.
 I'm right out the door and heading to the gym.

 So I wake up and make one of the shakes, and they agree with my system.
 First thing in the morning, you don't need a whole lot of food dragging you down.

-of food I'm eating now just blows my mind.
-I have to use a platter to eat my
+The amount of food I'm eating now just blows my mind.
+I have to use a platter to eat my food off of.

 [ Q ] How is your diet structured?